sequelize/sequelize/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I think this problem happens only for the following dialect(s): <!-- Put dialect(s) here -->
 - [ ] I don't know, I was using PUT-YOUR-DIALECT-HERE, with connector library version XXX and database version XXX

-### Would you be willing to resolve this issue by subitting a Pull Request?
+### Would you be willing to resolve this issue by submitting a Pull Request?

 <!-- Remember that first contributors are welcome! -->